seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-01.md

 connotations of a precipice that is much dreaded.
 That is why the commentators conceived of it as something out there, on reaching which the defilements are abandoned, *nibbānaṁ āgamma rāgādayo khīṇāti*.
-Sometimes they would say that it is on seeing *Nibbāna* that craving is destroyed.
+Sometimes they would say that it is on seeing Nibbāna that craving is destroyed.

-There seems to be some contradiction in the commentarial definitions of *Nibbāna*.
-On the one hand we have the definition of *Nibbāna* as the exit from craving, which is called a 'weaving'.
-And on the other it is said that it is on seeing *Nibbāna* that craving is destroyed.
-To project *Nibbāna* into a distance and to hope that craving will be destroyed only on seeing it, is something like trying to build a staircase to a palace one cannot yet see.
+There seems to be some contradiction in the commentarial definitions of Nibbāna.
+On the one hand we have the definition of Nibbāna as the exit from craving, which is called a 'weaving'.
+And on the other it is said that it is on seeing Nibbāna that craving is destroyed.
+To project Nibbāna into a distance and to hope that craving will be destroyed only on seeing it, is something like trying to build a staircase to a palace one cannot yet see.
 In fact this is a simile which the Buddha had used in his criticism of the *Brahmin's* point of